 A letter to editor in response to the recent article in Property Week, ‘Gather data before gambling’.

-This article originally appeared in Property Week on 13 October
+This article was originally featured in Property Week on 4 May 2023.